pygame/pygame/docs/reST/ref/pixelarray.rst

    The PixelArray wraps a Surface and provides direct access to the surface's pixels.
 A pixel array can be one or two dimensional.
-   A two dimensional array, likes its surface, is indexed [column, row].
+   A two dimensional array, like its surface, is indexed [column, row].
    Pixel arrays support slicing, both for returning a subarray or for assignment.
 A pixel array sliced on a single column or row returns a one dimensional pixel array.
 Arithmetic and other operations